 If you’re making these ahead of time, store them in an air-tight container at room temperature.
 They’ll last for up to two days.

-My preferred way to reheat these is in the air fryer at 325ºF for 10 minutes.
+The easiest way to reheat them is in the air fryer at 325ºF for 10 minutes.
 They will taste just as fresh as when you made them.
+To reheat in the oven, place them on a baking sheet and bake at 350ºF for 10 minutes or until heated through.

+After baking, let the baked wonton shells cool.
+Then simply place them on a baking sheet and freeze them for about an hour.
 Once they’re frozen, transfer them to a freezer-safe bag or container.
 They’ll last in the freezer for up to three months.

-How to Make Wonton Cups
+How to Bake Wonton Cups

 Equipment